Chris56974/Pethreon/LEARNING.md

 One cool thing I learned along the way though, is that you can't zoom in/out on any text that's been sized with viewport units.
 You have to use[calc(vw + 1em) or clamp(vw + 1em)](https://www.youtube.com/watch?v=wARbgs5Fmuw) instead.
 I also learned how nice it is to use CSS variables for responsive design.

-### My typewriter effect needs to be fast
+### My typewriter effect can hurt UX if I'm not careful

 My typewriter effect (the talking metamask logo) is giving a lot of crucial information to the user (errors, recommendations, install links).
-This meant the user would have to wait for him to finish talking before they could read any of it.
+The user would have to wait for him to finish talking before they could read any of it.
 I think I have to make him talk really fast otherwise it would be annoying.

 ### A wireframe AND a prototype is probably a good idea

 In my design mockups, I ignored a lot of detail.
-I didn't create any design mockups for my modals and I put a lot of grey boxes everywhere so I could fill the details in later.
-I mostly did this because I didn't fully understand Sergei's smart contract at the time and how it worked.
-I didn't know what modifications I was going to make to it either.
+I didn't create a design for any of the modals and I put a lot of grey boxes everywhere with the intention of filling in those details later.
+I mostly did this because I didn't fully understand Sergei's smart contract at the time.
+I ended up creating things on the fly, and designing things in isolation because I was only focused on getting things working at that point.
+It was harder to think about what components I would need and how I would reuse them because I didn't plan it before hand.
+I ended up refactoring later and made the modals much more homogenous but I think in the future I'm going to create a more flushed out wireframe and prototype.

-I ended up creating things on the fly and my modals started to look a bit different from each other in the beginning.
-I would come up with new ideas for how to style things and I wasn't sure how "reusable" my components should be.
-I ended up refactoring later to make them much more homogenous.
+### I should occassionally view my designs in fullscreen to get a better idea of scale

+When working on Figma, I would design for large screen sizes (like 1920x1080) using rectangles that were actually much smaller than that on my physical screen.
+I think I created layouts that would look great on a business card but not so great for a website.
+On my contributor & creator page, I left a ton of open space at the top left of the website.
+I used that space for my loading component but I underestimated just how much space I would leave open.
 ## Issues I've ran into during development

 ### How does the original Pethreon contract from Sergei et al work?